 - pink Himalayan salt)

-- First, make a golden shot: Add a splash of hot water to 1 tsp of Golden Turmeric.
+- First, make a golden shot: Add a splash of hot water to 1 teaspoon of Golden Turmeric.
 Stir or whisk to combine.

 - Add the golden shot to your choice of milk, hot or cold.
 Use a hand frother or milk warmer to combine.